Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: AI Measures: Motivation and Background

-Recent events illustrate that there is insufficient transparency and explanation to affected people about the uses, capabilities, and limitations of AI systems.\ntia{3e} We illustrate them here using examples, and describe them in detail in the following subsections, respectively: \begin{itemize}
+The proposed framework for AI information exchange enables AI Offices to mandate Measures to be computed within their jurisdiction.
+In this section we explore the background and motivation behind the type of Measures we envisage.
+Recent events indicate that there is insufficient transparency and explanation to affected people about the uses, capabilities, and limitations of AI systems.\ntia{3e} We illustrate the issue of insufficient transparency using examples and describe how each of these examples can be effectively addressed with specific AI accountability mechanisms (\S\ref{sec:statistical-fairness}-\S\ref{sec:unseen-data}): \begin{itemize}

-\item (\S\ref{sec:measures-vs-use}) There are claims that some self-driving cars drive larger distances without crash than humans.
-These claims are based on measurements, but these measurements do not take into account that humans drive in all conditions, whereas AI systems in near-perfect conditions or turn itself off before a crash \cite{nhsta2022tesla}, possibly embellishing the statistics of miles driven between crashes.
-To account for such difference, there is a need for a greater transparency.
+\item Due to suspicions of discrimination in algorithmic hiring, e.g., in AI systems of Amazon and HireVue, the systems were disabled by the AI providers.
+Reasoning about discrimination may require comparisons of standardized Measures, including statistical (\S\ref{sec:statistical-fairness}) and explainable AI input influence measures (\S\ref{sec:measure-xai}).

-\item (\S\ref{sec:measure-xai}) Due to suspicions of discrimination in algorithmic hiring, e.g., in AI systems of Amazon and HireVue, the systems were disabled by the AI providers.
-Reasoning about discrimination may require comparisons of explainable AI measures.
+\item Some self-driving cars are claimed to drive larger distances without a crash than humans.
+These claims are based on measurements, but they do not take into account that humans drive in all conditions, whereas respective AI systems in near-perfect conditions or turn themselves off before a crash, possibly embellishing the statistics of miles driven between crashes \cite{nhsta2022tesla}.
+To reveal such differences, the standardized Measures shall be appropriate -- such as miles driven in standard conditions -- for a particular intended use of the AI systems (\S\ref{sec:measures-vs-use}) .

-\item (\S\ref{sec:unseen-data}) OpenAI released a report suggesting that GPT4 has relatively high IQ, passes a lot of college-level tests, and solves coding problems.
-Later it was shown that GPT4 does not achieve such good results on hold-out tests that were outside of the AI training dataset~\cite{narayanan2024ai}. \end{itemize}
+\item OpenAI released a report suggesting that GPT-4 has relatively high IQ, passes a lot of college-level tests, and solves coding problems.
+Later it was shown that GPT-4 does not achieve as good results on hold-out tests that were outside of the AI training dataset~\cite{narayanan2024ai}.
+To account for this, AI systems need to be evaluated on data that they have never seen before (\S\ref{sec:unseen-data}). \end{itemize}